-- If you are authenticating with certificates rather than pre-shared keys, load local and root-CA certificates using the ipsec certificate load command.
+- 1. If you are authenticating with certificates rather than pre-shared keys, load local and root-CA certificates using the ipsec certificate load command.
 (See About IPsec for more information.) - 2.
-Create a security parameter using one of the ipsec security-params create commands, based on the authentication method: - · If you are using a certificate, use ipsec security-params create certificate. - · If you are using a pre-shared key, use ipsec security-params create pre-shared-key. - NOTE: Local and root-CA certificates must be loaded before you can create certificate-based security parameters.
-This step is not required for security parameters using pre-shared keys. - Create a policy that defines a particular set of network traffic and applies a specific action to that traffic, a process that is conceptually similar to creating a firewall rule.
-You can either drop the traffic, allow it to pass through, or protect it using a security parameter. - NOTE: If you are creating policies that drop traffic or allow it to pass, you do not have to create the corresponding security parameter. - 4.
-Perform additional host or initiator configuration tasks required to use IPsec.
+Create a security parameter using one of the ipsec security-params create commands, based on the authentication method: - · If you are using a certificate, use ipsec security-params create certificate. - · If you are using a pre-shared key, use ipsec security-params create pre-shared-key.

+NOTE: Local and root-CA certificates must be loaded before you can create certificate-based security parameters.
+This step is not required for security parameters using pre-shared keys.

+3. Create a policy that defines a particular set of network traffic and applies a specific action to that traffic, a process that is conceptually similar to creating a firewall rule.
+You can either drop the traffic, allow it to pass through, or protect it using a security parameter.

+- 4. Perform additional host or initiator configuration tasks required to use IPsec.
 See your operating system or iSCSI initiator documentation for instructions. - 5.
 IPsec must be enabled for the IPsec configuration to take effect.
 However, you can still create IPsec configurations while IPsec is disabled.